 As mentioned above, all dealers in fish are required by law to maintain records of their transactions; this requirement includes SBT.
-These records are subject to regular inspection and audit by New Zealand Ministry of Fisheries officials.
+These records are subject to regular inspection and audit by New Zealand Ministry for Primary Industries officials.

-$(c)\ Other\ relevant\ information$
+(c) Other relevant information